CollinHeist/CropTop/README.md

 * Data types and operators
 * Control structures
 * Functions

-but asking questions on [https://stackexchange.com/] is a great learning resource
+But, asking questions on [stack exchange](https://stackexchange.com/) is essential to learning the nuances of C programming

 #### Control Flow Diagram
 * drivers